gfauredev/nixos-config/README.md

 NixOS from this flake (according you run this command from the same directory as this current file).

-Then to update the system run `sudo nixos-rebuild --flake '.#HOSTNAME' switch`.
+Then user homes can be installed with `home-manager switch --flake .#USER`, and the system can be updated with `sudo nixos-rebuild --flake .#HOSTNAME switch`.

 ## Documentation ressources :